Infant Sleeping Guidelines

 Mother getting sleep after c-section with a bedside bassinet | babybay bedside co-sleepers

-Many moms who start out with a more traditional crib setup switch over to a bedside bassinet or bedside co-sleeper as they recover from a c-section.
+Many moms who start out with a more traditional crib setup switch over to a bedside bassinet or bedside co-sleeper as they recover from a C-section.
 That’s because reaching over crib bars or getting out of bed to nurse or care for your little one can be uncomfortable as your body heals.

 To limit the stress on your body — while also comfortably nurturing your little one all night long — you can try setting up a safe and secure bedside bassinet by your bed so that your baby remains easily within reach.